SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Now talking about inclusivity with respect to flexibility of slots:

 ### Breadth wise inclusivity
+This has somehow become one of the most controversial practices of the society.

 - We usually conduct round 1 across 3 days, so that people can come on any day according to their flexibility.
 - But when you scale it up to 250ish recruits, 100 have a chance of being available 2 out of the 3 days, 120 have a chance of being available 1 out of 3 days, and there are usually 30ish people unable to make it on one out of these 3 particular days.
 Even if something is just 10% likely, when you take a sample of 100 people, you get 10 people this event happens to.
 - **Moreover, Recruitments are usually held in October November, many students go home for a whole week during Diwali or Navarathri, or have a one-week PESU IO course, which can't be changed regardless of how interested they are in the Debsoc.**